-We want to fix Alaska's criminal justice system and keep Alaskans safe.
+We need to protect Alaska's criminal justice reforms and keep Alaskans safe.

 The United States locks up more or its people than any other nation.